 Thus, the quality of the combustion is determined by the balance between the cooling and blending processes with oxygen taking place at the flame’s boundary.
 Not the main combustion area, but the place where it ends.
 The problem is particularly the areas where the gas flows out of the tongue of the flame and cools without a good supply of oxygen from the environment.
 In figure 9 we can see the flame of the fire.
 Although it can not be seen in the picture, we obviously know that black smoke arises from the burning, or cooling, end of tongues.
 This happens in the same way as in a candle flame in place C.

 I received a question about what it means “diffusion against the stream of gas” and what exactly occurs in area A in Fig. 5.
-The description actually required improvement, and for the sake of completeness I made Fig. 11.
-It does not come from a calculation or a measurement, just from my general knowledge of physics, so there may be errors in the drawing or its description.
-Simple numerical simulation would provide an accurate picture.
+The description actually required improvement, and for the sake of completeness, I made Fig. 11.
+It does not come from a calculation or a measurement, just from my general knowledge of physics, so proportions of the drawing can be wrong.
+A simple numerical simulation would provide an accurate picture.

-Let us assume, for the sake of simplicity, that the source of flammable gas is point-like and is placed in the stream of air flowing up.
-The gas from the source in the drawing is yellow and the air is not colored.
-If we omitted diffusion and burning, it will be a situation schematically shown on the left.
+For the sake of simplicity let us assume that the source of flammable gas is point-like and is placed in the stream of air flowing up.
+The gas on the drawing is marked yellow and the air is not colored.
+If we omitted diffusion and burning then it will be the situation schematically shown on the left.
 The gas flows from the source and creates a stream flowing upward in the air stream.
 The arrows indicate streamlines.
-After adding the diffusion phenomenon, the air and gas mix together on the edge and we get a picture sketched on the right.
-I have marked gray area in which we have a mixture of both gases.
-In this area, a combustion reaction can take place and combustion products are produced.
-So after inclusion of combustion the grey area is a mixture of fuel, air, and combustion products.
+After adding the diffusion, the air and gas mix together on their border and we get a picture sketched on the right.
+The area in which we have a mixture of both gases is marked gray.
+A combustion reaction can take place in this zone.
+However chemical reactions occur “in place”, they don’t move chemical compounds in space.
+So after we add combustion phenomenon the grey area keeps its shape, just its meaning is changed.
+Now it is a mixture of fuel, air, and combustion products.
+I marked the boundaries between areas with dashed lines because they are not sharp borders, just a smooth change in composition, as it is in diffusion.
 Points A and C correspond to those in Figure 5.
-I marked the boundaries between areas with a dashed line because they are not sharp limits, only a smooth change in composition, as it is in diffusion.

 For investigating the combustion front in place A and its vicinity, the so-called counterflow burner.
 The diagram of such a burner is shown in Fig. 12.